withastro/docs/src/pages/en/reference/error-reference.md

 ### GetStaticPathsExpectedParams

-> Missing or empty required params property on getStaticPaths route (E03013)
+> GetStaticPathsExpectedParams: Missing or empty required params property on getStaticPaths route (E03013)

 #### What went wrong?
 Every route specified by `getStaticPaths` require a `params` property specifying the path parameters needed to match the route.